|The World Youth Orchestra is composed of 40 talented musicians from 26 nations.|

 “Every culture has their own music and some of the music we play on this tour represents different cultures, which is really interesting.
 And there is also music that is played all over the world and not specific to one area,” said orchestra member, Sarah Crocker, USA.

-Since its inception on 15 September, 2001, the orchestra itself has been an instrument of peace – playing concerts around the world.
+Since its conception on 15 September, 2001, the orchestra itself has been an instrument of peace – playing concerts around the world.

 |Conducted by Maestro Damiano Giuranna, the orchestra performed several musical numbers by Mozart.|